 Four important things to keep in mind:

 DO NOT forget to check any airline restrictions as well.
-Most airlines require masks during the flight, and some require proof of a negative COVID-19 test prior to boarding.
-As of January 8th, 2021, all incoming passengers to South Korea must provide proof of a negative PCR test before boarding (within 72 hours).
+All airlines require masks during the flight.
+Starting Wednesday, March 3rd, 2021, all incoming passengers — including Korean nationals — flying into South Korea must provide proof of a negative PCR test before boarding (within 72 hours of departure).

 For the most accurate information on travel restrictions in South Korea, you may want to contact your local Korean embassy and/or flight carrier.
+Korean Air has up-to-date information about current entry restrictions in South Korea and quarantine rules.
 Also, since rules are subject to change without notice, definitely visit the Korea Center for Disease Control and Incheon Airport website.
 Additional documents for entry to Korea besides the visa application can be found at your country’s embassy website like the Embassy of the Republic of Korea in Norway.

 As part of the travel restrictions in South Korea, short-term visas were temporarily suspended due to COVID-19.
 If your country does not require a visa usually due to a visa-waiver or visa-free agreement, double-check with this list here (PDF) to see if Korea suspended your country.